top of page

 TIC DISORDERS

-Trichotillomania (Hair-Pulling Disorder) is characterized by the recurrent pulling out of one’s own hair, resulting in noticeable hair loss.
-Hair pulling may occur in any region of the body where hair may grow, with the most common sites being the scalp, eyebrows, and eyelashes
+Trichotillomania (Hair-Pulling Disorder) is characterized by the recurrent pulling out of one’s own hair, leading to noticeable hair loss.
+This behavior can affect any area of the body where hair grows, with the most common sites being the scalp, eyebrows, and eyelashes.

-Dermatillomania (Skin-Picking Disorder), also known as Excoriation, is characterized by repetitive picking at one’s own skin to the extent of causing damage.
-The face is the most common location for skin picking, but it can involve any part of the body.
-One can use fingernails, teeth, tweezers, pins, or other devices to pick at normal skin, freckles, moles, pre-existing scabs, sores, acne blemishes, or at imagined skin defects that no one else can see.
+Dermatillomania (Skin-Picking Disorder), also known as Excoriation, is characterized by repetitive picking at one’s own skin to the point of causing damage.
+The face is the most common location for skin picking, though it can involve any part of the body.
+Individuals may use their fingernails, teeth, tweezers, pins, or other devices to pick at healthy skin, freckles, moles, pre-existing scabs, sores, acne blemishes, or perceived skin imperfections that are not visible to others.

 BODY DYSMORPHIC DISORDER

-Body Dysmorphic Disorder is a body-image disorder involving persistent and intrusive thoughts about a perceived flaw in one’s appearance.
-These thoughts often consume a lot of time and energy, interfere with functioning, and cause significant emotional distress.
+Body Dysmorphic Disorder is a body-image disorder characterized by persistent, intrusive thoughts about a perceived flaw in one’s appearance.
+These thoughts often consume a lot of time and energy, interfere with daily functioning, and cause considerable emotional distress.

 For other concerns...